 The good news is that periodontal disease can be detected and treated early in this process.
 Speaking with your dentist and having a thorough examination done is a good first step in fighting back against periodontal disease.
 Any bleeding or inflammation of the gums is a sign of infection.
 At the early stages, non-surgical periodontal therapy is typically sufficient to treat the infection.
 This includes detoxification of the tooth root surface using ultrasonics and irrigation of your gums with a prescription antimicrobial medicine.

 This type of gum disease is incredibly common, yet few people get the periodontal disease treatment they need.
-Dr. Richard Feinberg, your San Diego periodontist can help you identify the signs of periodontal disease and can recommend treatments that work.
+Dr. Richard Feinberg, your La Mesa periodontist can help you identify the signs of periodontal disease and can recommend treatments that work.
 Intervening early prevents periodontal disease from spreading and causing more extensive dental problems.
 We will also help you learn how to properly care for your teeth and gums to prevent a recurrence of periodontal disease.